 How do you find out what your APR will go to?

-So what happens when your 0% intro APR period ends?
+So what happens when your 0 percent intro APR period ends?
 Your interest rate reverts to the card’s normal rate, and you’ll pay that on any remaining balance.
-Keep in mind that the average interest rate on a credit card is north of 16%, according to CreditCards.com’s weekly rate report.
+Keep in mind that the average interest rate on a credit card is north of 19 percent, according to CreditCards.com’s weekly rate report.

 The paperwork you received with the card would have included a Schumer box disclosure that spells out the card’s regular APR (or APR range), as well as the interest rate the issuer charges on balance transfers and cash advances.